Historic Derby Street Chapel

 The Historic Derby Street Chapel, also known as Derby Street Chapel, is a historic church building located at 121 Derby Street in Cocoa, Brevard County, Florida.
-Built between 1916 and 1920 as a Seventh-day Adventist church, it was sold to First Church of Christ, Scientist, Cocoa in 1955.
-In 1964 the Christian Science sold it to the First Baptist Church of Cocoa, which still owns it.
-Cocoa Mainstreet, which holds a 25-year lease on the property, renovated the building and brought it up to current handicapped access standards.
-It is now a venue for weddings, vow renewals, memorials and other small events.
+Constructed between 1916 and 1920 as a Seventh-day Adventist church, it was sold to First Church of Christ, Scientist, Cocoa, in 1955.
+In 1964, the Christian Science church sold it to the First Baptist Church of Cocoa, which retains ownership.
+Cocoa Mainstreet, which holds a 25-year lease on the property, renovated the building to meet current accessibility standards.
+It now serves as a venue for weddings, vow renewals, memorials, and other small events.